MaxHalleran/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 integrating stripe for payment processing.
+The project includes a user mailer, Sass for styling and PostgreSQL for the database.

 ## Setup